 Many times, a contract will include some restriction clauses with regard to confidentiality, non-competition, or non-solicitation.

 It is normal to find in a contract a clause about keeping proprietary information confidential.
 However, if the clauses sound too restrictive you need to consider whether these restrictions are reasonable given the market and circumstances of your business.

 Personal liability means that your personal assets such as your house, your car, etc. are at risk if your business faces legal consequences.

-Oftentimes as a Digital Nomad you are the brand, the product, the processes, mechanisms and the business.
-Therefore, it is vital that your personal liability is not put under risk by your business activities.
+Oftentimes as a Digital Nomad, you are the brand, the product, the processes, mechanisms, and the business.
+Therefore, it is vital that your personal liability is not put at risk by your business activities.